Lancelot39/Lancelot39.github.io/_pages/about.md

 News
 ======
+My long paper is accepted by ICLR 2023.
+Thanks for my comrades' help!

+My long paper is accepted by TOIS 2023.
+Thanks for my comrades' help!

 I won the 2022 MSRA Fellowship and 2022 Bytedance Scholarship.
 Thanks for everyone in my research life, especially my two supervisors.

-My long paper is accepted by EMNLP 2022 Industry Track.
-Thanks for my comrades' help!

 Selected Publications
 ======